 About Jiyeon Kim

 Jiyeon Kim completed her BFA at SungKyunKwan University in Seoul, and attended the Innenarchitektur Hochschule für Angewandte Wissenschaft und Kunst in Hildesheim until 2015.
-She has held three solo exhibitions in Berlin, participated in several group shows in Seoul, Leipzig, and Berlin, and participated in Art…Essenz 2016.
-She has previously held a residency at GlogauAIR in Berlin, and was nominated for the EB-Dietzsch-Kunstpreis in 2018.
+Living between Berlin and Seoul, she has held four solo exhibitions in Berlin, participated in several group shows in Seoul, Leipzig, and Berlin, and participated in Art…Essenz 2016.
+She was nominated for the EB-Dietzsch-Kunstpreis in 2018.